Kirkcaldy: 16th to 18th centuries

 At the beginning of the 16th century, the town became an important trading port.
 The town took advantage of its east coast location, which facilitated trading contacts with the Low Countries, the Baltic region, England, and Northern France.
 The feu-ferme charter of 1451 between the Abbot of Dunfermline and the burgesses of Kirkcaldy mentioned a small but functioning harbour; it is not known when this harbour was established, or whether it was always located at the mouth of the East Burn.
 According to treasurers' accounts of the early 16th century, timber imported via the harbour—possibly from the Baltic countries—was used at Falkland Palace and Edinburgh Castle, as well as in shipbuilding.

 Raw materials such as hides, wool, skins, herring, salmon, coal and salt were exported from the town until well into the 17th century.
+Ships from Kirkcaldy brought wine and spices from Spanish ports including Cádiz.
+In April 1598, the Grace of God, belonging to James Birrell of Kirkcaldy, was attacked off the Cape St. Vincent by the English Green Dragon of Bristol.
+Birrell's ship sank and the mariners who reach the shore were in danger of being made captive by Turkish authorities.

 A charter issued by Charles I granting royal burgh status in 1644 resulted in the end of the Abbey's jurisdiction over the town.
 As a gesture, the king bequeathed 8.12 acre of common muir suitable for "bleaching of linen, drying of clothes, recreation and perpetuity".
 In 1638, under the reign of Charles I, the town subscribed to the National Covenant, which opposed the introduction of episcopacy and patronage in the Presbyterian church.
 Support for the Covenanting cause cost the town over 250 men at the Battle of Kilsyth in 1645.
 The continuing civil wars killed at least another 480 men and led to the loss of many of the harbour's trading vessels.
 By 1660, this left the town with only twelve registered ships, down from 100 it is claimed were recorded between 1640 and 1644.

 Towards the end of the 17th century, the economy recovered, with growth in manufacturing.
 During this period, Daniel Defoe described Kirkcaldy as a "larger, more populous, and better built town than ... any on this coast".
 A shipbuilding revival produced 38 vessels between 1778 and 1793.
 In the mid-19th century, whaling became important to the town for a short time.
 In 1813, the first Kirkcaldy whaling ship, The Earl Percy, sailed north to the Davis Strait; the town's last whaler, The Brilliant, was sold in 1866 to Peterhead, bringing an end to the industry.
 Construction of a new turnpike from Pettycur to Newport-on-Tay via Cupar in 1790, while improving only one section of Fife's isolated road system, brought a huge increase in traffic along Kirkcaldy's High Street, and helped to strengthen the town's position.